guilhermeagostinelli/ball-thrower-server/README.md

 # ball-thrower-server
-RESTful API for controlling a ball thrower robot.
+RESTful API for controlling a table tennis ball thrower robot.

 The robot consists of two motors: a feeder and a shooter.
-Each one is controlled by a separate python script.
+Each one is controlled by a separate python script that runs on a Raspberry Pi.

 The shooter is a DC motor responsible for throwing the ball.
 The speed of the shooter determines the amount of spin generated in the ball.